 - American Planning Association’s Pierre L'Enfant International Planning Excellence Award Winner 2017.

 Bhubaneswar was selected as one of the first 20 Indian cities to be developed under Prime Minister Narendra Modi’s flagship Smart Cities Mission.

 8 MIN.
 READ

-Prague, capital city of the Czech Republic, has been known during its renowned history as a magnet of commercial, cultural, scientific and political activity.
-This thriving city, also known as the City of a Hundred Spires, is home to more than 1.2 million people and generates an estimated 25 percent of the Czech Republic's GDP.
+Prague, the capital city of the Czech Republic, has been known during its renowned history as a magnet of commercial, cultural, scientific and political activity.
+This thriving city, also known as the City of a Hundred Spires, is home to more than 1.2 million people and generates an estimated 25 per cent of the Czech Republic's GDP.
 With its enchanting architecture, visual charms and historic landmarks, Prague is listed as a Unesco World Heritage Site.

 If we could travel back in time to visit Prague in the 14th century, we would see builders constructing the Charles Bridge across the Vltava River to connect the city's Staré Město (Old Town) with Malá Strana (Lesser Town).
 Fast forward to the 21st century and we observe Prague striving to build a new type of bridge.
 As this article reveals, it is a bridge of urban transformation connecting today's city to a smart city future.

 Smart City Strategy Smart City Solutions Smart Mobility Citizen Centricity Smart Lighting Leading Smart Cities Innovation Smart Collaboration Smart City Life Quality Triangulum Project Open Innovation Czech Republic UrbanACT Smart Prague 2030 Intelligent Mobility Smart Prague